davidstrauss/desktop-configuration/README.md

 ## Machine Setup
 1. Initialize a thumb drive using the [Fedora Media Writer](https://fedoraproject.org/wiki/How_to_create_and_use_Live_USB#Quickstart:_Using_Fedora_Media_Writer).
 1. Install, reclaiming space as necessary.
 1. Update Fedora using the GNOME Software Center.
+(A direct `dnf upgrade` can, rarely, cause issues.)
 1. Configure the GNOME desktop:

         gsettings set org.gnome.desktop.interface scaling-factor 1  # Disables HiDPI scaling.